 Breaking a link in the Destination Worksheet will remove the linking formulas in the worksheet cells and replace them with their values.
 You can not undo a Break Link so make a copy of the file before you break the link.

-- Source Workbook whose link you want to break. - Solick on [Break Link].
+- ♦ In the Edit Links dialog, click on the Source Workbook whose link you want to break. - Solick on [Break Link].
 A warning will appear: